 Column (b)-Date acquired.
-The acquisition date for an asset the corporation held on January 1, 2001, for which it made an election to recognize any gain on a deemed sale is the date of the deemed sale and reacquisition.
+The acquisition date for an asset the corporation held on January 1, 2001, for which it made an election to recognize any gain on a deemed sale, is the date of the deemed sale and reacquisition.

 Column (e)-Cost or other basis.
 In determining gain or loss, the basis of property is generally its cost (see section 1012 and related regulations).
-Special rules for determining basis are provided in sections in subchapters C, K, O, and P of the Code.
 These rules may apply to the corporation on the receipt of certain distributions with respect to stock (section 301), liquidation of another corporation (334), transfer to another corporation (358), transfer from a shareholder or reorganization (362), bequest (1014), contribution or gift (1015), tax-free exchange (1031), involuntary conversion (1033), certain asset acquisitions (1060), or wash sale of stock (1091).
 Attach an explanation if you use a basis other than actual cash cost of the property.
+See Pub.
+551, Basis of Assets, for more details.

-If the corporation is allowed a charitable contribution deduction because it sold property to a charitable organization, figure the adjusted basis for determining gain from the sale by dividing the amount realized by the fair market value and multiplying that result by the adjusted basis.
+If the corporation is allowed a charitable contribution deduction because it sold property to a charitable organization for less than its fair market value (a "bargain sale"), figure the adjusted basis for determining gain from the sale by dividing the amount realized by the fair market value and multiplying that result by the adjusted basis.